DasSkelett/AVC-VersionFileValidator/README.md

 Same goes for the tests.
 You only have to pay attention what your current working directory is when you invoke Python!

 ### Testing
+This project uses `unittest`, which is part of the Python stdlib.

 #### Run tests in Docker Container
 If you want to run the unit tests using Docker:
 ```sh